Minoxidil for Hair Loss

 Minoxidil must be used daily.
 If you stop using minoxidil, any regrown hair will gradually be lost, and within 6 to 12 months the scalp will most likely appear the same as before treatment.

-Women may have more hair growth if they take minoxidil with estrogen (such as hormone replacement or birth control pills).
+Women may have more hair growth if they use minoxidil along with estrogen (such as hormone therapy or birth control pills).

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.